Ike Altgens: Early life and career

 Altgens' career was interrupted by service in the United States Coast Guard during World War II; he moonlighted as a radio broadcaster during this time.
 Following his return to Dallas from military service, he married Clara Halliburton in July 1944.
 Altgens went back to work for the AP in 1945 and was assigned to its news bureau.
 He also attended night classes at Southern Methodist University, earning a Bachelor of Arts degree in speech with a minor in journalism.

 Starting in 1959, Altgens made occasional appearances as an actor and model in motion pictures, television and print advertising.
-Credited as James Altgens, he played Secretary Lloyd Patterson in the low-budget science fiction thriller Beyond the Time Barrier (1960); his role included the film's final line of dialogue.
+Credited as James Altgens, he played Secretary Lloyd Patterson in the low-budget science fiction film Beyond the Time Barrier (1960); his role included the film's final line of dialogue.
 Altgens' acting career also included a role as a witness in Free, White and 21 (1963), and as a witness (not as himself) in The Trial of Lee Harvey Oswald (1964).

 Altgens photographed President Kennedy for the AP in 1961 at Perrin Air Force Base.
 Kennedy and his predecessor Dwight D. Eisenhower were traveling to Bonham, Texas, in November to attend the funeral of Sam Rayburn, three-time Speaker of the United States House of Representatives.
 Earlier that day, Altgens was the only photojournalist to climb to the 29th floor of the Mercantile National Bank Building in Dallas to cover the rescue of a young girl from an elevator fire.